Tietgen-ITU/thesis/benchmark/duckdb/README.md

 ## How to run the benchmark

+> [!IMPORTANT]
+> Before trying to run the benchmark it is important that the `nvmefs` extension has been built.
+Take a look at the [project readme](../../README.md) of this repo on how to build the extension.

 In order to run the benchmark, you first need to setup up the python environment:

 ```sh